patience4711/ESP-READ-P1-METER/README.md

 ## features
 - Simply to connect to your wifi
-- automatic polling or on demand via mqtt or http
+- automatic polling (frequency configurable) or on demand via mqtt or http
 - data can be requested via http and mosquitto
 - data is displayed on the frontpage, as a monthly report.
 - we can see the telegram sent by the meter.